isms01/backend-evolve/progress-log.md

 - Solved LeetCode #1 Two Sum and fully understood hash map approach.
 - Felt very sleepy, so postponed the second problem to tomorrow. (#20 Valid Parentheses)

+## 2025-05-20

+- ✅ Solved LeetCode #20: Valid Parentheses
+  - Used a stack to match open and close brackets.
+  - Realized it's very similar to MTG’s stack resolution—LIFO behavior.
+  - Code became elegant (possibly AI-influenced), but I fully understood the logic.
+  - `return not stack` means all open brackets have been matched and removed.
+  - I learned LIFO behavior by coding and could image clearly than before.